 Current Clinical Directors: Gerri McKay, M. Ed, RD

-If you are interested in becoming involved in our Health Promotion screening events, please contact our Healthy Communities Manager, Amelia Hamilton, ARH@SONJ.org.
+If you are interested in becoming involved in our Health Promotion screening events, please contact our Health Programs Director, Amelia Hamilton, ARH@SONJ.org.